JampaUchoa/the-art-of-engineering-management/README.md

 ## ✍️ Contributing
 Despite being an engineering manager for 8 years in multiple companies, I still learn about new things daily.

-By making this book open-source, I expect to give advice and get input from the readers.
+Making this book open-source gives back part of my knowledge to the engineering manager community.

-Anyone can contribute to and ask questions about it.
+Contributions are welcome!
+Feel free to open any [issues](https://github.com/JampaUchoa/the-art-of-engineering-management/issues) for ideas, feedback, or questions.

-Feel free to create any issues or ask me questions in our [Discord](https://discord.gg/ZmRXFkzRPN)!
+If you want to reach me, join the [Discord](https://discord.gg/ZmRXFkzRPN) or send me a [LinkedIn](https://www.linkedin.com/in/jampauchoa/) message!